Are you trying to figure out why your Ryobi charger is not working or lighting up?

 The same type of thing happens when cords get yanked often.
 Think about vacuum cleaner cords that need repairing or replacing because they’ve been stretched too much and that internal connection starts having issues.

-This is all assuming, of course, your cord is hard wired.
-If it is damaged or the connection internally is the issue, you can reconnect or replace the cord rather than get a whole new charger.
+This is all assuming, of course, your cord is hard-wired.
+If it’s damaged or the internal connection is the issue, you can reconnect or replace the cord rather than get a whole new charger, but ONLY if you have the training and experience, as well as the proper tools to do so!

 Okay, if you’re satisfied the cord is in good working condition, it’s time to check the outlet you’re plugging into.
 Or better, plug the charger into a different outlet.
 If you get a RED power light there, then there’s probably a problem with the original outlet.